carpentries-incubator/byte-sized-rse-git-intermediate/episodes/introduction.md

 ### Rebase & Merge

-In Git, there is another way to integrate changes from one branch into another: the rebase.
+In Git, there is another way to integrate changes from one branch into another - a **rebase**.

 Let's go back to an earlier example from the 3-way merge, where main and feature branches have diverged with subsequent commits made on each (so fast-forward merging strategy is not an option).